pandzban/cnn_controller/README.md

 There is posted the generated Verilog file aswell.

-It was done for my university project called "Digital design using high level Hardware Description Languages".
+It was done as project for my university course called "Digital design using high level Hardware Description Languages".
 I used MyHDL package for Python, allowing me to use more abstract functional and structural description of my module.